UBC-MDS/dsci-522-group-23/README.md

    <img src="img/example2.png" alt="Example2" width="500">

-4. To run the analysis, open `notebooks/student_performance_predictor_report.ipynb` in the Jupyterlab that just launched and click "Restart Kernel and Run All Cells..." under the "Kernel" menu.

-### Regenerate the artifacts (datasets, figures, tables, html file, etc) in the analysis

-Make sure you are in the root directory of the project (`work` directory of the Docker notebook).
+3. To regenerate the artifacts (datasets, figures, tables, html file, etc) and rerun the analysis, make sure you are in the root directory of the project (`work` directory of the Docker notebook).
 Open the **Terminal GUI of the Docker Jupyter Lab** and run

 ```bash
 make clean